PagerDuty/backstage-plugin-docs/docs/advanced/configure-api-url.md

 ```

 !!! note
-    **PagerDuty accounts based in Europe use a different URL** so you need to override it here if that is your case.
+    **PagerDuty accounts based in Europe use a different URL** so you need to override it here if that applies to you.

     - EU-based accounts: 'https://api.eu.pagerduty.com'
     - US-based accounts: 'https://api.pagerduty.com'